Herwig9820/ledDimming/README.md

 At this brightness level, thanks to Bresenham's algorithm, noticeable flicker will not occur or be minimal (depending on ambient lighting, eye sensitivity etc.)

 ### Global variables
-These variables are declared as volatile because they take care of data exchange between main program and Timer T1 interrupt service routine (ISR).
+These variables are declared as volatile because they facilitate data exchange between main program and Timer T1 interrupt service routine (ISR).
 ```
 volatile uint16_t brightness[3]{ 0, 0, 0 }; // brightness level
 volatile uint32_t pulseTrainCount[3]{ 0, 0, 0 }; // completed LED refresh cycles count